JeRin53/market-pulse-app/README.md

 ## Next Steps

--   **Add more data sources**: Integrate additional financial data APIs for more comprehensive analysis (e.g., fundamentals, analyst ratings).
--   **Implement user accounts**: Allow users to save their analyzed stocks and track their portfolio.
+-   **Add user accounts**: Allow users to save their analyzed stocks and track their portfolio.
 -   **More advanced charts**: Add more detailed historical price charts and technical indicators.
 -   **Deploy to production**: Use a service like Firebase App Hosting or Vercel for easy deployment.